soxtoby/EasyAssertions/doc/CustomAssertions.md

 ```
 which gives us a much better idea of what's being asserted on.
 It'd be nice to know what was in that list though.

-Fortunately, `FailureMessage` provides some handy methods for outputting the contents of collections.
+Fortunately, `MessageHelper` provides some handy methods for outputting the contents of collections.
 We can replace our message with
 ```c#
 throw assertionContext.Error.Custom($@"{ActualExpression}